Working nomads are here to stay. So is the Apple iPad Pro and the best iPad note taking templates.

 - Noteshelf is my favorite note-taking app for digital planning and taking handwritten notes.
 I use it daily to scribble ideas and annotate PDFs.
 Plus it connects with apple watch.

-- Notion is easy to take notes organized in pages, sections and bullets.
-I use it a lot for blog post strategy and content writing
+- Notion is easy to take random notes organized in pages, sections and bullets.
+I use it a lot for blog post strategy and content writing, or to drop ideas.

 - Google Meet is my go-to virtual discussions platform and I often use it to show my iPad screen during the meetings